 - Lagoon Escapes Negombo Fishing Tour

-Other than that, the city definitely isn’t the most interesting one in the country: there are more beautiful places to visit in Sri Lanka for sure.
+Other than that, the city definitely isn’t the most interesting one in the country: there are more beautiful places to visit in the country.

 Where to sleep in Negombo